shxn0/TaskList/README.md

 ```

 #### Install ruby
-`If its version has been displayed, Ruby has already been installed.`
+`If its version has been displayed, Ruby has already been installed successfully.`
 ```
 rbenv install 2.5.0
 ruby -v